Start and Pause CSS Animation

 100% { background: #ffffff }

-On the third box we have the same sort of thing, but the cycle will change the box to black at the third 25% of the animation:
+On the third box, we have the same sort of thing, but the cycle changes the box to black at the third 25% of the animation:

 0% { background: #ffffff}